mayank18049/OS-Assignment-2/README.md

 ## Do not add any extra files.
 Stricly follow the format given below.

+## Fill your Name and Roll_number field in the top of every C file.

 ## Instructions for Question-1
 1. Use Q1_part1.c for fork()
 2. Use Q1_part2.c for pthreads